skippyr/flamerial/README.md

 # Flamerial

 ## About
-A 4-bits terminal dark theme with flameish appeal.
+An 8-bits terminal dark theme with flameish appeal.

 ![](preview.png)